eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 ### Departure and approach trajectories

-The figure below shows the full SaS volume geometry for a departure and an approach trajectory for a JET LARGE aircraft, using the dynamics values from `EHRD_out.alaqs`.
+The figure below shows the full SaS volume geometry for a departure and an approach trajectory for a JET LARGE aircraft, using the dynamics values from `training_out.alaqs`.
 Both methods are shown side by side.
 The coloured bands are the vertical extent of the emission volume at each segment; the navy shading indicates the overall z-envelope assigned to the emission record (`z_min` to `z_max`).

 <img src="./../open_alaqs/assets/sas_trajectories.png" alt="SaS departure and approach trajectory volumes" width="95%">